sjspielman/tasty/workshop/workshop-resources.md

 * You have 50GB of space available.
 If your data is larger than 50GB, please contact an instructor.

+## Working locally

+After your access to the RStudio Server has ended, you may wish to continue working in a computing environment that matches what we used during the workshop.
+[Follow these instructions](../additional-resources/using-environments-post-workshop.md) for how you can set up a local environment on your own computer that reproduces, to the extent possible, the workshop computing environment.

 ## Topic-specific resources

 ### R programming